singhvik/singhvik.github.io/_posts/2020-09-21-java12-new-features.md

 };
 ```

-In the above example each case return a value, and based on input variable `day` a value is returned and assigned to str.
+In the above example each case return a value, and based on input variable `day` a value is returned and assigned to `str`.
 Notice the semicolon after the closing brace of switch completing the assignment to variable `str`.

 > Note: A single line Lambda expression returns the result of expression by default.